ember-learn/ember-blog/source/2020-12-04-the-ember-times-issue-169.md

 Be kind,

-Chris Ng, the crowd and the Learning Team
+Chris Ng, Amy Lam and the Learning Team